-Non-resident students may attend District schools upon the approval of a request submitted by the student's parent(s)/quardian(s) for non-resident admission.
+Non-resident students may attend District schools upon the approval of a request submitted by the student's parent(s)/guardian(s) for non-resident admission.
 The Superintendent' may approve the request subject to the following:

 - 1. The student will attend on a year-to-year basis.
-Approval for any one year is not authorization to attend a following year. - The student will be accepted only if there is sufficient room.
-2. - The student's parent(s)/quardian(s) will be charged the maximum amount of tuition as 3. allowed by State law. - 4.
-The student's parent(s)/quardian will be responsible for transporting the student to and from school.
+Approval for any one year is not authorization to attend a following year. - 2.
+The student will be accepted only if there is sufficient room. - 3.
+The student's parent(s)/guardian(s) will be charged the maximum amount of tuition as allowed by State law. - The student's parent(s)/guardian will be responsible for transporting the student to and from school.